kongmingze/kongmingze.github.io/_pages/about.md

 # Welcome! 👋

 Hello!
-I am Mingze Kong, currently a final-year undergraduate student in **Data Science** at Lanzhou University.
+I am Kong Mingze, currently a final-year undergraduate student in **Data Science** at Lanzhou University.
 I am also working as a Research Assistant at [The Chinese University of Hong Kong, Shenzhen](https://cuhk.edu.cn/en), under the supervision of [Prof. Zhongxiang Dai](https://daizhongxiang.github.io/).
 Feel free to reach out to me via email: [mingzekong@cuhk.edu.cn](mailto:mingzekong@cuhk.edu.cn).

 ## Research Interests
 - **🤖 Large Language Model (LLM) Agents**: Investigating how LLMs can act as decision-makers and reasoners in diverse and complex tasks.